kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 > [!WARNING]
 > APIRule CR in version `v1beta1` has been deprecated and will be removed on May 12, 2025.
 Version `v2alpha1`, introduced for testing purposes, will become deprecated on March 31, 2025 and removed on June 16, 2025.
 The stable APIRule `v2` is planned to be introduced on March 31, 2025, in the regular channel.
 >
-> To migrate your APIRule CRs to version `v2`, follow the prcedure described in the blog posts [APIRule migration - noAuth and jwt handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-noauth-and-jwt-handlers/ba-p/13882833) and [APIRule migration - Ory Oathkeeper based OAuth2 handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-ory-oathkeeper-based-oauth2-handlers/ba-p/13896184).
+> To migrate your APIRule CRs to version `v2`, follow the procedure described in the blog posts [APIRule migration - noAuth and jwt handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-noauth-and-jwt-handlers/ba-p/13882833) and [APIRule migration - Ory Oathkeeper based OAuth2 handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-ory-oathkeeper-based-oauth2-handlers/ba-p/13896184).
 Since the APIRule CRD `v2alpha1` is identical to `v2`, the migration procedure for both versions is the same.
 >
 > For more information on the timelines, see [APIRule migration - timelines](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-timelines/ba-p/13995712).